Icinga/icinga2/doc/4-monitoring-remote-systems.md

 #### <a id="cluster-scenarios-distributed-zones"></a> Distributed Zones

-That scenario fits if your instances are spread over the globe and they all report to a central instance.
-Their network connection only works towards the central master (or the master is able to connect, depending on firewall policies) which means remote instances won't see each/connect to each other.
+That scenario fits if your instances are spread over the globe and they all report to a master instance.
+Their network connection only works towards the master master (or the master is able to connect, depending on firewall policies) which means remote instances won't see each/connect to each other.

-All events (check results, downtimes, comments, etc) are synced to the central node, but the remote nodes can still run local features such as a web interface, reporting, graphing, etc. in their own specified zone.
+All events (check results, downtimes, comments, etc) are synced to the master node, but the remote nodes can still run local features such as a web interface, reporting, graphing, etc. in their own specified zone.

-Imagine the following example with a central node in Nuremberg, and two remote DMZ based instances in Berlin and Vienna.
-The configuration tree on the central instance could look like this:
+Imagine the following example with a master node in Nuremberg, and two remote DMZ based instances in Berlin and Vienna.
+The configuration tree on the master instance could look like this:

     zones.d